Civic Theatre of Allentown

-The Nineteenth Street (Civic) Theatre building is the oldest cinema in Allentown, Pennsylvania.
+The Civic Theatre of Allentown, also known as the Nineteenth Street Theatre, is the oldest cinema in Allentown, Pennsylvania.
 The theater opened on September 17, 1928.
 It hosts live theater, educational programs, and screens art house films.
 In July 1957, the property was purchased by Allentown's Civic Little Theatre.
 Since then, stage productions have been performed at the theater.
 In 1994 the company officially changed its name to the Civic Theatre of Allentown.
+Its building on 19th Street was listed on the National Register of Historic Places in 2024.

-The Nineteenth Street Theater produces a live theatre season including four mainstage productions.
+The Civic Theatre produces a live theatre season including four mainstage productions.
 It also produces children's theatre productions and special events.
 The theater's film arm primarily shows a variety of independent and international films, generally at lower prices than first run cinemas, with about 60 to 80 movie titles a year.
 The Theater School enrolls more than 350 students a year in Fall, Winter and Summer sessions.
 The theater's annual operating budget is roughly $1 million per year.

 History

 Origins

 In the early 1920s, a building boom began in the West End of Allentown.
 Residents wanted houses with yards and more open space with less noise than in Allentown's busy center city.
 Within four years, more than 150 homes with yards were built in that area.
 In addition to the homes, plans were made for a block of shops, offices and restaurants.
-The Nineteenth Street Theater was an important part of this plan.
+The Civic Theater was an important part of this plan.

 The theater, located at 527 North 19th Street in Allentown, was developed by Rubin Mainker and Alex Minker and opened on September 17, 1928.
 "No expense has been spared.
 The walls inside were painted green with gold and silver accents.
 The outside of the building was bright yellow with fanciful decorations of birds, flowers, butterflies and elephants," The Allentown Morning Call reported.

-The first movie to be shown at the Nineteenth Street Theatre was a silent film called The Sawdust Paradise.
+The first movie to be shown at the Civic Theatre was a silent film called The Sawdust Paradise.
 It featured the new Moller DeLuxe theater organ that the owners had purchased for $16,000.
 The heirloom instrument is still played at times for audiences at the theater today, though the large opening crowds were not able to make the theater a success.
 Financial problems and the evolution away from silent films made it difficult for the owners to keep it open.
 In December 1928 the cinema closed its doors.